Gearank – Music Gear Information for Live Performance or Studio

 Best Beginner Acoustic Guitar in All 3 Categories – 2024

-I've even taken the time to go with my students as they buy their guitars.
-And to this day, many of my former students and friends still ask me for guitar-buying advice.
+As such, I always make it a point to guide my students or their parents when buying guitars.
+I’ve even taken the time to test guitars and shop around with my students.
+And to this day, many of my former students and even my friends still ask me for guitar-buying advice.

 Below are my recommendations – featuring top-rated acoustic, acoustic-electric, and classical guitars – all of which I consider the best for beginners.